About Kath

 Yes, and this matters to me personally.
 ADHD in women has been significantly under-researched and underdiagnosed for decades.
 Women with ADHD often present differently, internalize more, mask more effectively, and get missed entirely, sometimes until their 30s, 40s, or later.

 The emotional regulation piece, the shame, the exhaustion of compensating, these show up differently in women, and I coach with that understanding.
-Whether you were diagnosed early or are just now putting the pieces together, you're in the right place.

 What age range do you work with? +